molines/IMHOTEP/Doc/Ensemblization.md

 Note that the context id is recognized in NEMO, and the ensemble version is waiting for those id, formed with the member number : nemo.001 etc..

-### Context file : context_nemo.xml
+### 4.1 Context file : context_nemo.xml
-This file describe a particular context, identified by its id.
+This file describes a particular context, identified by its id.
 In the context there are different parts:
   * variables definition : physical constants used by xios for some diags
   * fields definition : they are defined by importing `fiels_def_nemo-oce.xml` for the ocean and `fiels_def_nemo-ice.xml` for the sea ice.
 Any of the possible NEMO output (ie corresponding to an `iom_put` statement in NEMO) must be defined in this file.  *A priori* it does not depend on members.